Ragini Khanna

-Ragini Khanna (born 9 December 1987) is an Indian film and television actress,model,comedian,singer and television host.
+Ragini Khanna (born 9 December 1987) is an Indian film and television actress, model, comedian, singer and television host.
 She has hosted various reality shows, such as India's Best Dramebaaz (2013) and Gangs of Haseepur (2014).
 She is best known for her role as Bharti in Bhaskar Bharti and Suhana Kashyap in Sasural Genda Phool.
 She was a contestant on Jhalak Dikhhla Jaa 4 in 2010.
 She also appeared in Comedy Nights with Kapil portraying many characters.

 Early life

 Khanna's parents are Praveen Khanna and Kamini Khanna.
 She is the 2nd child of her parents.
 Her elder brother, Amit Khanna is also an actor and has worked in serials like Yeh Dil Chahe More.
 Her mother, Kaamini Khanna is a writer, music director, singer, anchor and founder of 'Beauty with Astrology'.
-She is the granddaughter of classical singer Nirmala Devi and popular 1940s actor Arun Ahuja.
+Ragini is the granddaughter of classical singer Nirmala Devi and popular 1940s actor Arun Kumar Ahuja.
 She is also the niece of Indian actor Govinda and the cousin of Krushna Abhishek (actor, stand-up comedian), Arti Singh (TV actress) and Soumya Seth (TV actress).
 Khanna's father died in October 2015.